Discover Life in America

 BIOLOGY

-Alex is a hoot, but he was serious about mushrooms!
+Alex may be silly, but he was serious about mushrooms!
 He was so interested in them that he’s looking into studying them in graduate school.

 “The summer internship at DLiA was truly the greatest experience of my life, and I can say with confidence that this type of internship cannot be found elsewhere.
 Whether the day consisted of exploring the Smokies, adapting community outreach events, or working with the ATBI, it was evident that each individual activity genuinely supported the organization and supplemented my future goals.”